sage-code/maj/verbs.md

 Use termination 'go to make a noun.

 * yo seru'pa una joku'go = I was a player
-* noi seru'fu ale joku'go = we will be all players
+* nu seru'fu ale joku'go = we will be all players
 * eso seru'so una movu'go por paca = un movement for peace